Długie, Pomeranian Voivodeship

-The village has a population of 80.

 Długie was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.
 It was annexed by Prussia in the First Partition of Poland in 1772, and restored to Poland, after Poland regained independence in 1918.

+The name "Dlugie" translates to "long" which may refer to the shape of the village or its historical road layout.